mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 1. In the **[!UICONTROL Identity namespace]** field, choose the namespace to use in order to identify the individuals from the selected segment.
 [Learn more](../event/about-creating.md#select-the-namespace).

-1. Choose the frequency of your trigger when your In-App message is active:
+1. Choose the frequency of your trigger when your In-app message is active:

     * **[!UICONTROL Show every time]**
     * **[!UICONTROL Show once]**